KhoiNguyenVGU/Java-Board-Game/README.md

 - Step 3: Open a terminal (or Git Bash) and run the following command to clone the repository `git clone https://github.com/KhoiNguyenVGU/Java-Board-Game.git`

+- Step 4: Run the `HickHackSetup.exe` installer and follow the instructions inside.

-- Step 4: Click the `.exe` file to run the game.
+- Step 5: After installation, click on the shortcut app on your desktop to run the game and enjoy.

 # Run Requirements for IDE.